 Welcoming Congregation (learn more)

 The Welcoming Congregation Program is an official designation from the Unitarian Universalist Association.
 MLUC meets the requirements of this program, which recognizes the church as a welcome space for lesbian, gay, bisexual, and transgender members and friends.
-The Welcoming Congregation Committee advocates for and educates about LGBT issues with programs and actions throughout the church year.
+The Welcoming Congregation Committee advocates for and educates about LGBTQ issues with programs and actions throughout the church year.